ngocchau04/FoodDroneDelivery/README.md

 ## Contributing
-We welcome contributions from the community to improve QuickBite.
+We welcome contributions from the community to improve FoodDroneDelivery.
 If you'd like to contribute, please follow these guidelines:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.